List of Hollyoaks characters introduced in 2016: Nick Savage

 The character and casting was announced on 18 August 2016.
 Nick is Dirk's fun-loving nephew who's able to make "a dodgy deal like any true Savage and he's also a typical ladies' man" who will catch the eyes of several female residents of the village.
 Nick has been billed as "fun-loving", "the popular boy who all the lads wanted to be friends with and all the girls fancied" and someone able to make "a dodgy deal like any true Savage and he's also a typical ladies' man".
 It was reported that Nick would catch the eyes of several female residents of the village.
 It was also announced that Nick would be involved in a storyline which would see the issue of sexual consent explored.
 The show worked with Rape Crisis and youth charity The Mix when creating the storyline and show bosses hoped that the storyline would "divide opinions", but promised that the issue would be "sensitively explored".

 The storyline would begin where Ellie and Nick have sex after getting drunk during Fresher's Week, but the following morning Ellie would wake up with no recollection of what happened.
 Davies said that he was "really interested" in seeing his character's progress throughout the story.
 He added that it was "a very important issue" which carried "big responsibility".
 Davies said that he was "honoured" that the show had entrusted him with the storyline.
 Zoë Bailie from The Mix said that the story "couldn't be more timely" and added that "working together with Hollyoaks, we hope to break down the myths surrounding consent.
 We want to help young people understand what consent is, what it isn't and importantly how to make sure they have it before entering into a sexual experience."

 Eva Falco

-Eva Falco, played by Kerry Bennett, is the niece of Jack Osborne (Jimmy McKenna).
-She first appeared on 21 September 2016 and made her final appearance on 17 January 2017, when the character was killed off.